y-scope/yscope-log-viewer/README.md

 # Features in Development

 * Pretty printing to enhance readability of structured data in the logs.
-* Dashboard to visualize distribution of log types and log levels.
+* A dashboard to visualize distribution of log types and log levels.
 * Opening log files which are larger than 2 GB when uncompressed.
 * Support for plain text, archived log files, and other requested formats.
-* Search across file, multiple files or within provided time ranges.
+* Searching within a file, multiple files, or within provided time ranges.
-* Infinite scrolling instead of using pagination.
+* Infinite scrolling instead of pagination.
 * Log correlation with sync by timestamp across multiple editors.
 * Automatic conversion of text log files to IR stream format in the browser.
 * Deployment of components via NPM.